Adaptive Mesh Refinement Algorithms Create Computational Microscope

 Adaptive Mesh Refinement Capability

 The Center for Computational Science and Engineering has developed Adaptive Mesh Refinement Capability for improved computer modeling of low Mach-number flows in which all the motion is at speeds lower than the speed of sound.
-This capability allows researchers to model flows for less computational cost (less computer time and memory) and acheive the same accuracy.
+This capability allows researchers to model flows for less computational cost (less computer time and memory) and achieve the same accuracy.

 This capability, which is being developed with funding from DOE MICS and the DSWA, is being used by Lab scientists to study a broad range of phenomena, from turbulent flow of water through a channel to combustion to atmospheric dispersal.